eslint/eslint/docs/rules/computed-property-spacing.md

 # Disallow or enforce spaces inside of computed properties. (computed-property-spacing)

+(fixable) The --fix option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

 While formatting preferences are very personal, a number of style guides require or disallow spaces between computed properties in the following situations: